 1. Information about us

 Depending on which of our products and services you ask us about, buy or use, different companies within our organisation will process your information.
-You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use, by clicking here.
+Click here to find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use.

 2. Scope of our privacy notice